act-rules/act-rules.github.io/_rules/SC3-1-2-lang.md

 ---
-name: Validity of lang attribute value in html body elements
+name: Valid body lang attribute

 description:
-- This rule checks that `lang` or `xml:lang` attribute on elements within the `body` of a web page conforms to [BCP 47](https://www.ietf.org/rfc/bcp/bcp47.txt).
+- This rule checks that `lang` or `xml:lang` attributes on elements within the `body` of a web page conforms to [BCP 47](https://www.ietf.org/rfc/bcp/bcp47.txt).

 success_criterion:
 - 3.1.2